thisishardcoded/ob6-banks/README.md

 Use as follows:

-> python3 bank.py [filename: a sysex file of OB-6 patches in the correct format] [new bank number, a number in the range 0 to 4]
+$ python3 bank.py [filename: a sysex file of OB-6 patches in the correct format] [new bank number, a number in the range 0 to 4]

+eg: $ python3 mypresets.syx 3
+outputs:
+Success!
+For 'mypresets.syx': bank was 0 is now 3.

 All being well the script should reply with a success message noting the previous bank number and confirming the new bank number